beaufortfrancois/set-wallpaper-chrome-app/README.md

-Set image as Wallpaper - Chrome App
+Set image as wallpaper - Chrome App
 ===================================

 "Set image as wallpaper" is a Chrome App which does exactly what it says.